Glossary

 The acronym "CRISPR" stands for „Clustered Regularly Interspaced Short Palindromic Repeats”, a repetitive region on the genome of the bacterium where this DNA region was initially discovered and by which CRISPR systems can be recognized.
 CRISPR-Cas systems are derived from a natural mechanism that bacteria use to protect themselves from harmful viruses.

 In basic research, CRISPR-Cas technology is already being used in a wide range of applications.
 However, the unclear patent situation specifically for the CRISPR/Cas9 system often prevents its use in companies, as there are as yet unforeseeable patent risks, as well as expensive licensing fees to be paid.
-For this reason, BRAIN Biotech has developed its own variants of the CRISPR-Cas scissors: G-Dase E® (former BEC) and G-Dase M® (former BMC01).
+For this reason, the Group´s R&D site BRAIN Biotech Zwingenberg has developed its own variants of the CRISPR-Cas scissors, BEC and BMC.

 D